xbeat/Machine-Learning/README.md

 Docker is a containerization platform that simplifies application deployment and management.
 This slideshow will cover the basics of integrating Python applications with Docker, making it easier to build, ship, and run Python applications consistently across different environments.

+## Walkthrough of Neural Network Training Process

+Neural Network Architecture Overview

+Constructing a neural network using objects and arrays to establish the foundational building blocks of deep learning.
+This implementation focuses on creating a modular structure with layers, allowing flexible network configurations through weight matrices and bias vectors.

 ## Detecting Anomalies and Outliers in Data

 Flag Outliers